 Now when readers come to my blog, they can select any Pinterest share button and the rest of my pin options will then appear for easy selection.
 Pretty cool, right?

 Sometimes we have images on our blog that we don’t want shared on Pinterest.
 With a click of a button, Tasty Pins can disable pinning of that image.

 Repin ID allows you to connect your pin’s ID (the numbers/characters found in the pin’s URL) to the image on your blog/website.
 This allows you to boost your pin’s repin count by associating saves from your website with that existing pin on Pinterest.

 If desired, Tasty Pins can add the default Pinterest hover button to your images.
 Having a Pinterest hover button reminds viewers to save your images to Pinterest.

 If you’d like viewers to pin a certain image, you can force them to do just that!
 Doing this means that when a viewer clicks a Pinterest save button, that forced pin is what actually gets saved.

 This plugin isn’t bulky and is super fast.
 I’ve never had to worry about its performance or if it’s slowing down my page’s speed.

 And just in case all of these features didn’t sell you, they have a handy chat feature that allows you unlimited support for any issues or questions that you may have.

 I’ve officially been using Tasty Pins for over six months, and I highly recommend this powerful plugin.
-It’s only $29 per year, and with the amount of time that I save with the plugin, the investment is beyond worth it.
+It’s a small yearly investment, and with the amount of time that I save with the plugin, it’s beyond worth it.
 Tasty Pins allows me to take absolutely complete advantage of optimizing my images for SEO and Pinterest – two ways I market my business for free.